© 2009 – 2017 Gwen Dewar, Ph.D., all rights reserved

 But to really grasp the power of the empathy gap, first consider how it influences decisions we make about our own, future selves.

-For instance, suppose I offered to pay you money to visit my lab next week and perform a painful task--say, immersing your hand in ice cold water.
+For instance, suppose someone offers to pay you money to visit a laboratory next week and perform a painful task — say, immersing your hand in ice cold water.
 How much would you charge for this little sacrifice?

 That’s the question that psychologists David Read and George Loewenstein (1989) posed to some university undergraduates.

 You might think the students would be pretty good at pricing their own pain.
 But their answers depended on prior experience.

 - People who had just experienced the effects of ice-water immersion demanded the most money for doing it again.

 - People who had experienced the pain before, but not recently, asked for less monetary compensation.

 - People who had never experienced the pain demanded the least amount of money of all.

 Researchers have documented similar effects for addiction and social fear.